Jump to accessibility statement Skip to content

 • MetroSaver passes: If you use the Metro frequently, investing in a weekly, monthly, or annual MetroSaver pass can save you money

-• Pay as you go Pop Card: If you don’t travel on the Metro frequently, you can top up a Pay as You Go Pop Card and use it as and when you use it, as it’s cheaper than buying a daily ticket from the machine
+• Pay as you go Pop Card: If you don’t travel on the Metro frequently, you can top up a Pay as You Go Pop Card and use it as and when you need it, as it’s cheaper than buying a daily ticket from the machine

 • Pop Blue: If you’re aged 16-21, Pop Blue is the cheapest way to use the Metro.
 Take advantage of the cheapest rates and travel for £1 on a single journey, or £2.20 all day – a saving of up to £2.65 per journey.